Polycystic Kidney Disease

 - Pain medication—Pain medications must be used cautiously, since some of them can cause damage to the kidneys.

-- Antibiotics—In the event of a urinary tract infection, treatment with antibiotics is needed to avoid damage to the kidneys.
+- Antibiotics—In the event of a urinary tract infection, treatment with a certain type of antibiotics is needed to avoid damage to the kidneys d reach infections that occur within the cysts.

 - Surgery—Cysts may be drained through surgery to relieve pain, blockage, infection, or bleeding.
 Cyst drainage may also temporarily lower blood pressure.
 Sometimes, one or both kidneys may be removed if pain is severe.
 This procedure is called nephrectomy.